“But let patience have her perfect work, that ye may be perfect and entire, wanting nothing”

-The Apostle Paul in Romans 15:4 says that “For whatsoever things were written aforetime were written for our learning, that we through patience and comfort of the scriptures might have hope.”
+The Apostle Paul in Rom 15:4 says that “For whatsoever things were written aforetime were written for our learning, that we through patience and comfort of the scriptures might have hope.”

-So when we look at Abraham, the father of faith, we see patience.
+So when we look at Abraham, the father of faith, we see patience in display.

-Hence, as a believer, you don’t think God has abandoned you because you’ve been waiting for something and haven’t seen it yet.
+You don’t think God has abandoned you because you’ve been waiting for a child and s/he hasn’t arrived yet.